durrantmm/mustache/docs/install.md

     source activate mustache

-This is a step that must be repeated whenever using mustache from within this environment.
+This activation step must be repeated whenever using mustache.

-Now install mustache from with the command
+Now install mustache with the command

     pip install .